what about fever???

 2) In a Styrofoam cooler (I use the thick-walled ones); I bring water to a boil and fill 1 or more quart canning jars (depending on the time of year), screw on the lids and place the jars inside the cooler along with the glass canning jar(s) of future yogurt.
 Again, don't fill your milk jars too full; you are fermenting, remember.
 Then I tuck wool sweaters or old towels around the jars in the cooler and replace the lid.
 If fermenting for a few hours or overnight, this should be sufficient, but if you are making 24 hour yogurt then you will have to renew the hot water in the jar(s) in the morning.
 I have my own system pretty much down pat since I heat with an indoor woodstove and the room temperature fluctuates quite a bit throughout the day and night.
 You will need to experiment with how many jars of hot water work best for your particular situation; with practice you'll get the hang of this method.

 There is more of an art to using a Styrofoam cooler (or even a well-insulated cardboard box) versus a gas oven's pilot light.
 Too much heat will speed up the fermentation process and you may open your cooler to find a jar of separated curds and whey (don't ask me how I know this).
 No worries - it's still edible.
 Open the jars very carefully since it is likely that fermentation gases and some pressure has built up if the yogurt is "overdone" (again, personal experience).
-Pour off the whey and either drink it (rich in minerals), use it in cooking or use it as starter to make your own lactic-fermented vegetables.
+Pour off the whey and either drink it (rich in minerals), use it in cooking or use it as starter to make your own lactic acid fermented vegetables.
 Sprinkle a little Celtic Sea Salt on the curds and enjoy.
 With too little heat your yogurt won't "make"; i.e. it will look like the regular runny milk you started with instead of custard.
-Give it to the cat or your neighborhood possum and try again with a new batch of milk OR turn it into acid curdled cheese.
-Here is one method; a short 2 minute long tutorial - "Make cheese using old milk" (video).
+Give it to the cat or your neighborhood possum and try again with a new batch of milk OR turn it into acid curdled cheese (ricotta) and other goodies.
+Check out this article (7).

 Enjoy your yogurt!